josev2046/Transcode-status/README.md

 In case of an upload failure, I should receive notifications to handle the failure appropriately.

-**Other:** Vimeo has a webhooks API, CAPABILITY_WEBHOOKS, in public beta right now, with a scheduled launch in Q3.
+**Other:** Vimeo has a webhooks API, CAPABILITY_WEBHOOKS.
 A video’s conversion/transcode status is also returned under the “status” field in the “transcode” object of the video response.
 This field will return the value “complete”, “error”, or “in_progress.”
 You could periodically make GET requests to the API to get the video's transcode status.

 **Logic Flow:**